cobolt-lasers/pycobolt/README.md

 ## Official python package for Cobolt Lasers
 This is a package to facilitate system integration of Cobolt Lasers in Python.
 Connect to your Cobolt Laser using either the serial number or COM-port of the laser.

+This package is under development and is not officially released yet.
+Feel free to use, we will work to solve any issues in a swift manner.

 [Setuptools](https://pypi.org/project/setuptools/) used for build process.